ChrisRawstone/MachineTranslation/README.md

 To run the code write the following commands in the terminal

+cd hw2

 python EM_model2 > alignment

 python score-alignments < alignment

-To specify different initializations conditions look at the comments in the end of the code.
+To specify different initializations conditions look at the comments in the end of the code, see line 190.